 Readers, I hope you had a wonderful holiday season.
 Our Christmas was pretty uneventful — we were stuck in South Carolina this year with me being 38 weeks pregnant.
-No family in the area — they were all waiting for Baby M to make his or her arrival.
+No family in the area — they were all waiting for Baby M to make their arrival.
 This entry is pre-written, so I assume at this very moment I am snuggling my newborn nugget 🙂

-Let me tell you what’s been going on in the mean time — we updated our kitchen!
+Let me tell you what’s been going on in the meantime — we updated our kitchen!
 Is there anything better than an updated and fresh kitchen?!
-I mean, especially if you enjoy cooking and baking, like I do.
-I’m calling it a mini update because we only updated our counter tops and added backsplash.
+I mean, especially if you enjoy cooking and baking as I do.
+I’m calling it a mini update because we only updated our countertops and added backsplash.

 When we moved in, I painted the kitchen and dining room a happy, subtle shade of yellow.
 According to The Food Network magazine, recently sold homes with yellow kitchens garnered about $1,300 more than ones without.
 Not the reason I painted it yellow, but it’s an added perk!

-Ultimately, we chose granite counter tops, slabs speckled with black, gray, and white, because they compliment the existing white cabinetry.
+Ultimately, we chose granite countertops, slabs speckled with black, grey, and white because they complement the existing white cabinetry.
 The cabinets were the only items in the kitchen that still looked great (although they are covered in laminate as well, but that will be someone else’s problem).
 It’s so nice to see the counters sparkle and shine!

-For the backsplash, I chose a classic, simple pattern — white subways tiles with a light gray grout.
+For the backsplash, I chose a classic, simple pattern — white subways tiles with a light grey grout.
 This also reveals a slight girl crush I have on Joanna Gaines.
 But then, who doesn’t have a crush on her?!
 Not only is the backsplash visually appealing, but it will be easier to clean up splashes and stains — and the tiles cover up the former owner’s transgressions.
-Plus, I like the way the black, gray, and white looks with my few red appliances.
+Plus, I like how the black, grey, and white looks with my few red appliances.
 It makes them really pop!

 My husband says that Joanna would be proud.